PSPP Syntax: Examples and Notes

 Opening Existing Files

-About PSPP Syntax
+About PSPP Syntax (Commands)

 PSPP syntax uses commands terminated by periods.
 Commands may span multiple lines.
 Comments begin with an asterisk (*) or may be written as block comments enclosed in /* and */.
 Most data management and analysis operations can be expressed in this format, whether run from the command line or from psppire’s Syntax Editor.

-BEGIN DATA and END DATA mark the literal block of raw data that PSPP reads when using DATA LIST to read raw data.
+BEGIN DATA and END DATA mark the literal block of raw data that PSPP reads when using DATA LIST to read inline raw data.

 * Read simple space‑delimited data.